toppyy/gial/README.md

 The compiler translates giäl to assembly for x86.
 The assembler targeted is [NASM](https://www.nasm.us).
 It is written in C++.

 The project follows Jack Crenshaws's [Let's Build a Compiler](https://compilers.iecc.com/crenshaw/) article series.
 Jack writes in Turbo Pascal and targets 68000, so code's been re-written, but I've stolen the ideas.
-This is also why it's a top-down compiler in one monolithic class responsible for everything from lexing to code generation (atm I have not reached the parts in which a separate lexer is created).

 # Hello, world! / Terveissi!